cobalt-org/liquid-rust/CONTRIBUTING.md

 - Notice that we deviate from shopify/liquid?
 Please, open an issue if there isn't an [existing one](https://github.com/cobalt-org/liquid-rust/labels/shopify-compatibility)
 - Want a new tag or filter?
 Check for an [existing issue](https://github.com/cobalt-org/liquid-rust/labels/enhancement) and open one if needed.

+Some helpful pieces of information when reporting issues
+* liquid-rust version
+* rust version
+* OS and version

 # Pull Requests

 ## Project Ideas